Meng-zhen-Li/Generalized-GW/README.md

 ```
 - The output files are optional, but can be indicated:
 ```
-python main.py data/input.mat --output1 data/output1.mat --output2 data/output2.mat
+python main.py data/input.mat --output data/output.mat
 ```
-in which `output1` is the optimal transport of generalized GW and `output2` is the optimal transport of GW.
+in which `--output` is the optimal transport of generalized GW.
 - Non-preprocessed input data(second type of input) should be preprocessed:
 ```
 python main.py data/input.mat --preprocess true